butterhosting/visage/README.md

 Drop a tiny tracking snippet into your websites and get a dashboard with:

-- Total visitors, pageviews and median time on page
+- total visitors, pageviews and median time on page
-- Live pageviews
+- live pageviews
-- Time-series charts over custom date ranges
+- time-series charts over custom date ranges
-- Top pages and traffic sources
+- top pages and traffic sources
 - ... and much more!

 ## Quickstart